-2 It's a neuromuscular blocking agent, which is Δ synthetically made.
-The original prototype, if you 3 like, is a naturally occurring curare.
-It acts at the 4 5 neuromuscular junction and it blocks the transmission of a signal from a motor nerve to a muscle to contract.
-6 So 7 if the appropriate receptor sites on the muscular side of the junction are occupied by an atracurium molecule, 8 9 the muscle is no longer able to respond to a neural stimulus to contract.
-10

-The purpose of giving a neuromuscular blocking agent 11 is very broadly speaking twofold during an anaesthetic.
-12 If it is a major procedure such as Adam underwent, then 13 14 he would have required to have been artificially 15 ventilated, and that necessitates the placing of a tube in his windpipe.
-To do that, the anaesthetist has to 16 17 visualise the larynx and pass a plastic tube through his 18 mouth through his larynx.
-Even with a significant depth 19 of anaesthesia, the muscle tone and contraction and reflexes make that quite difficult to do unless muscular 20 21 activity is abolished.
-First of all, it allows the anaesthetist to complete that part of the anaesthetic, 22 which is very near the beginning of the whole procedure.
-23 first requirement for a muscle relaxant is to allow the anaesthetist to secure the airway and safely ventilate the patient for the duration of the procedure.

-24 Part of that allows the patient to be ventilated25 without any reflex, coughing, bucking, moving.
+- 1 O. Yes. - 2 A. It's a neuromuscular blocking agent, which is - 3 synthetically made.
+The original prototype, if you - 4 like, is a naturally occurring curare.
+It acts at the - 5 neuromuscular junction and it blocks the transmission of - 6 a signal from a motor nerve to a muscle to contract.
+So - 7 if the appropriate receptor sites on the muscular side - 8 of the junction are occupied by an atracurium molecule, - 9 the muscle is no longer able to respond to a neural - 10 stimulus to contract. - 11 The purpose of giving a neuromuscular blocking agent - is very broadly speaking twofold during an anaesthetic. - 13 If it is a major procedure such as Adam underwent, then - 14 he would have required to have been artificially - ventilated, and that necessitates the placing of a tube - in his windpipe.
+To do that, the anaesthetist has to - 17 visualise the larynx and pass a plastic tube through his - mouth through his larynx.
+Even with a significant depth - of anaesthesia, the muscle tone and contraction and - 20 reflexes make that quite difficult to do unless muscular - 21 activity is abolished.
+First of all, it allows the - 22 anaesthetist to complete that part of the anaesthetic, - which is very near the beginning of the whole procedure. - 24 Part of that allows the patient to be ventilated - 25 without any reflex, coughing, bucking, moving.
 So the

-The second reason to give a neuromuscular blocking agent is to allow relaxation of the muscles when, if it's an abdominal operation, in the abdominal wall.
-If a surgeon is operating on a structure deep inside the body cavity, any tension in the muscles of the abdominal wall which have been incised will render access to the operative area difficult.

-So a neuromuscular blocking agent is continued, 11 certainly for an operation where a body cavity is opened 12 for the duration of the operation, to improve the ease 13 14 of access of the surgeon to the operative area.
-And 15 those, broadly speaking, are the two reasons why a neuromuscular blocking agent is given at the beginning 16 17 and during an operation where a body cavity is opened.
-18 Q. You were asked to provide a report dealing with the 19 administration of atracurium.
-That's correct, isn't it?
-That is correct.
-20 Α.

-Q. Yes.
-And the issue of atracurium was actually -- we're trying to find the precise reference for it -- raised during the experts' meeting of 9 March.
-The issue of the drugs that were administered to Adam was raised during the experts' meeting on 9 March.
+- 1 first requirement for a muscle relaxant is to allow the - 2 anaesthetist to secure the airway and safely ventilate - 3 the patient for the duration of the procedure. - 4 The second reason to give a neuromuscular blocking - 5 agent is to allow relaxation of the muscles when, if - 6 it's an abdominal operation, in the abdominal wall.
+If - 7 a surgeon is operating on a structure deep inside the - 8 body cavity, any tension in the muscles of the abdominal - 9 wall which have been incised will render access to the - 10 operative area difficult. - 11 So a neuromuscular blocking agent is continued, - 12 certainly for an operation where a body cavity is opened - for the duration of the operation, to improve the ease - of access of the surgeon to the operative area.
+And - those, broadly speaking, are the two reasons why - 16 a neuromuscular blocking agent is given at the beginning - 17 and during an operation where a body cavity is opened. - 18 Q. You were asked to provide a report dealing with the - 19 administration of atracurium.
+That's correct, isn't it? - 20 A. That is correct. - 21 Q. Yes.
+And the issue of atracurium was actually -- we're - 22 trying to find the precise reference for it -- raised - during the experts' meeting of 9 March.
+The issue of - 24 the drugs that were administered to Adam was raised - during the experts' meeting on 9 March.